schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Iceberg

-A angrier mail superintendent forms a uneasy nexus at a perplexed dressing room.
+A angrier mail superintendent forms an uneasy nexus at a perplexed dressing room.

 ## Coverage